Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \begin{proof} The left-hand side contains one visible occurrence of the step-bearing material while the right-hand side contains two visible contributions of that same material: one in the wrapper and one in the recursive call.
 Abstracting away the shared context, strict descent requires the fixed successor-side decrease to dominate an extra copy of the step-bearing term.
 In an additive whole-term measure this forces an inequality of the form

 But $y$ is a variable and can be instantiated by terms of arbitrarily large measure.
-No fixed constructor-side contribution can dominate all substitutions.
-Hence no such additive whole-term orientation exists. \end{proof}
+Every fixed constructor-side contribution is exceeded by some substitution.
+Hence additive whole-term orientation fails here. \end{proof}

-The important point for the present paper is more abstract: \begin{quote} The self-duplicating recursor is the first place where a system can be right about truth only by ceasing to treat the whole term as the right proof object. \end{quote}
+The important point is more abstract: \begin{quote} The self-duplicating recursor is the first place where a system can be right about truth only by ceasing to treat the whole term as the right proof object. \end{quote}

-\begin{remark}[The opposed growth law and the information content of the confession] The obstruction has a precise quantitative shape.
+\begin{remark}[The opposed growth law and the information content of the confession] The obstruction has a quantitative shape.
 Watch the counter and the payload simultaneously across the canonical trace of $F(a,b,S^k(0))$.
 At step~$i$: \begin{itemize}[nosep] \item the counter has dropped from $k$ to $k-i$ (linear decrease); \item the number of distinct payload slots occupied by~$b$ has grown from $1$ to $i+1$ (linear increase in the number of wrapper-context positions carrying~$b$). \end{itemize} The counter and the payload multiplicity therefore move in opposite directions.
-In an arbitrary substitution where $b$ is itself a large term of measure~$m$, the total whole-term size contributed by the payload copies after $i$ steps is at least $(i+1)\cdot m$, while the successor-side contribution has dropped by exactly~$i$.
+In an arbitrary substitution where $b$ is itself a large term of measure~$m$, the total whole-term size contributed by the payload copies after $i$ steps is at least $(i+1)\cdot m$, while the successor-side contribution has dropped by~$i$.
 For any additive or affine measure, the payload contribution eventually dominates for large enough~$m$.

 What the confession move (dependency pairs) does is declare this entire growing payload dimension inert for the termination question.
-The information being set aside is not a negligible residual.
-It is a linearly growing, arbitrarily large structural component of the term.
-The confession is therefore not a minor bookkeeping step.
-It is a declaration that an unbounded and growing dimension of the input does not bear on the target question, licensed by a metatheorem proved outside the system. \end{remark}
+The information being set aside is a linearly growing, arbitrarily large structural component of the term.
+The confession is therefore a substantive move, well beyond minor bookkeeping: a declaration, licensed by a metatheorem proved outside the system, that an unbounded and growing dimension of the input stands clear of the target question. \end{remark}

 \begin{proposition}[Canonical trace law for counter and payload] Fix ground terms $a,b$ that are normal forms and $k\in\mathbb N$.
 Write $S^k(0)$ for the $k$-fold successor and define

 Then every maximal rewrite sequence from $t_0$ has the shape